autocontracts/permissioned-blocks/whitepaper.md

 ## Permissioned Based File Sharing

-Current peer-to-peer file sharing protocols such as [BitTorrent](https://en.wikipedia.org/wiki/BitTorrent) are permissionless based protocols.
-By design, their distributed architecture with no central point of control, means that there are no governing rules for how content is shared.
+Current peer-to-peer file sharing protocols such as BitTorrent[10](https://en.wikipedia.org/wiki/BitTorrent) are permissionless based protocols.
+By design, their distributed architectures have no central point of control, which means that the owner or creator of digital content has no control over which nodes in the network are permitted to receieve the content.

-If we combine a file sharing protocol with a blockchain protocol that governs how the content is shared, this opens the possibility to harness the benefits of both protocols, whilst avoiding copyright infringements or the leaking of confidential information.
+However, if we combine a file sharing protocol with a blockchain protocol to govern to whom content is shared, this opens the possibility to harness the benefits of both protocols, whilst avoiding copyright infringements or the leaking of sensitive or confidential information.

 Benefits:
-- No dependency on a centralised service that controls data access.
+- No dependency on centralised services in order to control data access.
 - No cloud service fees.
 - Higher network throughput as demand increases.
 - A low cost, self-sustaining system.